 ISA Certified Arborist for Hire

 Form.
 Contact Ian Brown at 414-286-8233 if you have any questions.

 Tree Research and Education Endowment Fund (TREE Fund)

 The TREE Fund provides research grants, scholarships and

 educational programs to advance knowledge in the field of arboriculture and

-Team Wisconsin is riding in the Tour around Lake Ontario this year to raise funds for research and help the WAA endow the Bob Skiera Memorial Fund.
-If you wish to support Team Wisconsin rider Dick Rideout, tax deductible donations via credit card are accepted at: http://stihltourdestrees.racepartner.com/2013-stihl-tour-des-trees/DRideout When you donate, please make sure to select the Bob Skiera Memorial Fund from the drop-down list before you submit your donation.
+Team Wisconsin members Doug Drysdale, Dick Rideout, Andy Schoofs and Troy Schreiner will be riding in the 2015 STIHL Tour des Trees in Florida this October to continue to help WAA raise funds for its Chapter Challenge and the Bob Skiera Memorial Fund.
+If you wish to support Team Wisconsin riders, tax deductible donations via credit card are accepted at: http://www.crowdrise.com/STdTTeamWisconsin/fundraiser/stdtteamwisconsin1 When you donate, please make sure to designate your donation to the Bob Skiera Memorial Fund.